dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 This topic assumes a basic understanding of unit tests.
 If unfamiliar with test concepts, see the [Unit Testing in .NET Core and .NET Standard](/dotnet/core/testing/) topic and its linked content.

-The process to set up a project for integration testing is virtually the same for Razor Pages and MVC projects.
-The only significant difference is in the naming of test classes:

-* When testing a Razor Pages project, the test classes are usually named after the page model classes that they test.
-* When testing an MVC project, the test classes are usually named after the controllers that they test.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/test/integration-tests-2.1/samples) ([how to download](xref:tutorials/index#how-to-download-a-sample))

 The sample app is a Razor Pages app and assumes a basic understanding of Razor Pages.
-If unfamiliar with Razor Pages apps, see the following topics:
+If unfamiliar with Razor Pages, see the following topics:

 * [Introduction to Razor Pages](xref:mvc/razor-pages/index)
 * [Get started with Razor Pages](xref:tutorials/razor-pages/razor-pages-start)